April 2026

 Process

-The work is shared in stages so decisions stay clear and feedback lands while the project is still moving.
+The work is shared in stages so decisions stay clear.

 Review points